HL7/fhir-shorthand/input/pagecontent/reference.md

 If the identical statement appears in a profile on Observation, it signals that the StructureDefinition should be configured such that the code element of a conformant instance must have a Coding with the system http://loinc.org and the code 69548-6.
 (In fact, the StructureDefinition does not even *have* a code element to populate.)

-> **Note**: In the profiling context, typically only the system and code are important conformance criteria.
+> **Note**: In the profiling context, typically only the system and code are important conformance criteria for a Coding or CodeableConcept property.
 If a display text is included, it will be part of the conformance criteria.

-In the latter case of establishing a constraint in a profile, the constraint pattern considered "open" by default, in the sense that the element in question might have content in addition to the prescribed value, such as alternative codes in a CodeableConcept.
+In the latter case of establishing a constraint in a profile, the constraint pattern is considered "open" by default, in the sense that the element in question might have content in addition to the prescribed value, such as alternative codes in a CodeableConcept.
 If conformance to a profile requires a precise match to the pattern (which is rare), then the following syntax can be used:

 ```
 * <element> = {value} (exactly)